 The solution?
 Electrification.
 “People understand electric cars.
 If your home were as fuel efficient as an electric car, it would greatly reduce your carbon footprint,” said Avellino.
 Meanwhile, a zero-energy home drastically lowers heating and cooling bills.

 Avellino put his theory to the test in retrofitting his own row house, making it a carbon-free, zero-energy house.
-“I installed solar panels on my roof which will eventually provide free electricity,” he said, tipping his hat to Solarize Philly, which offers a Solar Savings Grant Program to low and moderate income homeowners.
-Before you wince at the expense of solar energy, consider that there are 10-year affordable loans which are calculated to match your existing energy bills so you won’t feel the pinch.
+“I installed solar panels on my roof which will eventually provide free electricity,” he said, tipping his hat to Solarize Philly, which offers a Solar Savings Grant Program to low and moderate-income homeowners.
+Before you wince at the expense of solar energy, consider that there are 10-year affordable loans that are calculated to match your existing energy bills so you won’t feel the pinch.

 20th Century Update

 There is more than one way to bring an older row house up to speed.
-For a project Avellino calls House Askew, he chose “a moderate retrofit,” maintaining the original architectural details while providing energy efficient measures.
+For a project Avellino calls House Askew, he chose “a moderate retrofit,” maintaining the original architectural details while providing energy-efficient measures.

 “This 3-story, 2300 square foot brick row house in Philadelphia received one of the city’s first foam-free deep energy retrofits, foregoing the toxicity and underperformance of spray foam,” said Avellino.
 Instead, he used Building Biology and Passive House principles as his guides.
 “This electric-only, “frack-free” house is solar-ready to push it closer to net-zero energy,” he said.
-Meanwhile, the exterior maintains the original charm of its early 20th century brickwork, masonry and arched front door and window.
+Meanwhile, the exterior maintains the original charm of its early 20th-century brickwork, masonry, and arched front door and window.